ysun59/FirecrackerContainerData/README.md

 ### CPU related
 Use `mpstat -P ALL 1` to generate "cpu_perf.txt".

-Use
+Use fio_extract.py to deal data and get graphs.

+- Graphs:
+    - mpstat_all.png
+    - mpstat_UsrSysEtc.png

 ### Schedstat
 Use `cat  /proc/schedstat` to generate "schedstat.txt".

+Use schedstat_extract.py to deal data and get graphs.

 Get the colume 7, 8, 9 of the cpu0 to 31
+- Meaning
-- colume 9 means: # of tasks (not necessarily unique) given to the processor or means: # of timeslices run on this cpu.
+    - Colume 9 means: # of tasks (not necessarily unique) given to the processor or means: # of timeslices run on this cpu.

-Can refer to http://eaglet.pdxhosts.com/rick/linux/schedstat/v15/format-15.html or https://docs.kernel.org/scheduler/sched-stats.html for detailed info.
+    - Can refer to http://eaglet.pdxhosts.com/rick/linux/schedstat/v15/format-15.html or https://docs.kernel.org/scheduler/sched-stats.html for detailed info of colume 7, colume 8.
 - Graphs:
     - schedstat_fig_col_7.png
     - schedstat_fig_col_8.png